Predictive posteriors under hidden confounding: Results

 \subsection{Case study: analysis of lifestyle factors affecting BMI}

-Consider analysing the causal relationship between lifestyle factors including alcohol consumption, smoking habits, sleep quality, and sleep duration (collectively denoted $X$), and BMI ($Y$) using a comprehensive proprietary dataset with individuals from various Spanish provinces.
-The dataset encompasses as well numerous potential confounding variables, including sex, cholesterol levels and glucose levels treated in our study for illustration purposes as hidden variables affecting both $X$ and $Y$ simultaneously.
+Consider analysing the causal relationship between lifestyle factors including alcohol consumption, smoking habits, sleep quality, and sleep duration ($X$), and BMI ($Y$) using a comprehensive proprietary dataset with individuals from various Spanish provinces.
+The dataset encompasses as well numerous potential confounding variables, including sex, cholesterol and glucose levels treated in our study, for illustration purposes, as hidden variables affecting both $X$ and $Y$ simultaneously.
 The province from which an observation originates serves as the dataset indicator $Z$.

-Our methodological framework applied to this case will rely on two key assumptions: first, we posit that the confounding structure remains consistent across different provinces (akin to the inner-product invariance assumption), implying that the distribution of hidden variables and their relationship with our variables of interest is geographically invariant; second, we assume the absence of direct causal paths from geographical location to BMI, ensuring that any influence of province on $Y$ must be mediated through $X$.
-This framework aligns with the structural equation model (1), with province serving as IV \citep{angrist1996}.
+Our framework applied to this case relies on two assumptions: the confounding structure remains consistent across different provinces (akin to the inner-product invariance assumption), so that the distribution of hidden variables and their relationship with our variables of interest is invariant geographically; and the absence of direct causal paths from location to BMI, so that any influence of $Z$ on $Y$ must be mediated through $X$.
+This aligns with the structural equation model (1), with province serving as IV \citep{angrist1996}.

-The use of geographical location as an instrument finds precedent in the medical literature, with notable examples including \citep{beck2003, brooks2003, earle2001, hadley2003, leigh2004, mcclellan1994}.
-In our analysis, we designate Spanish coastal peninsular provinces as training environments and evaluate BMI predictions in Madrid, in the center of the country.
-While we benefit from access to true BMI values in the test domain for validation purposes, we acknowledge that such complete information is typically unavailable in real-world applications, where health researchers often just have access to covariate samples in test domains.
+The use of geographical location as an instrument finds precedent in the medical literature, with notable examples including \citep{beck2003, leigh2004, mcclellan1994}.
+In our analysis, Spanish coastal peninsular provinces are considered the training environments and evaluate BMI predictions in Madrid, in the center of the country.
+While we benefit from access to true BMI values in the test domain for validation, we acknowledge that such complete information is typically unavailable in real-world applications, where health researchers often just have access to covariate samples in test domains.
 Our analysis achieved a remarkable empirical coverage of $0.95$, with physical activity emerging as the sole causal variable using the selection criterion in Section \ref{sec:sel}.